-Google’s Android 7.1.2 Nougat update continues to cause problems for Nexus 5X, Nexus 6P, Pixel, and Pixel XL users.
+Google’s Android 7.1.2 Nougat update continues to cause problems for many Nexus 5X, Nexus 6P, Pixel, and Pixel XL users as we push deeper into the summer.

 The company’s original Android 7.1.2 Nougat update delivered bug fixes, security patches, some useful new fingerprint gestures for the Nexus 5X and the Nexus 6P, and a collection of annoying problems.